eventflow/EventFlow/Documentation/integration/read-stores.md

     Id = nickname.Id;
     Nickname = nickname.Nickname;
+    return Task.CompletedTask;
   }
 }
 ```

 We could then use this nickname read model to query all the nicknames
-for a given user by search for read models that have a specific
+for a given user by searching for read models that have a specific
 `UserId`.

 ## Read store implementations

 EventFlow has built-in support for several different read model stores.

 ### In-memory